-It is always a good idea to have a prospective tenant`s previous landlord references.
-Most landlords sometimes skip this step thinking they have already checked their credit and public records.
-The tenants might have stood tall on these two but that doesn’t verify their credibility for society and fellow tenants.
-Speaking to the previous landlord will give you a glimpse of how they were earlier staying at their past accommodation.
+It is always a good idea to obtain prospective tenant`s previous landlord references.
+Landlords sometimes skip this step thinking they have already checked their credit and public records.
+The tenants might have stood tall on these two verticals but that doesn’t verify their credibility for society and fellow tenants.
+Verifying with the previous landlord will give you a glimpse of how they behaved earlier staying at their past accommodation.

 - Do you know that the tenant is moving to a new property?

 - Does the tenant have any previous dues with you?